<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3400268&amp;fmt=gif">

 The GDPR got the ball rolling on other data privacy laws worldwide.
 In 2018, the California Consumer Privacy Act (CCPA) got passed, detailing new privacy rights for consumers in California.
 The General Data Protection Law went into effect in August 2020.
 All 100 countries now have some sort of data privacy or security law.

-And now, almost three years later, 35 of the 50 U.S. states have at least considered data privacy regulation.
+And now, almost all U.S. states have at least considered data privacy regulation.
 The Virginia Consumer Data Protection Act (VCDPA) was enacted in January of 2023 and protects any information linked or reasonably linkable to an identified or identifiable natural person.
 Other U.S. privacy laws to come into effect in 2023 include the Colorado Privacy Act (CPA) and the Connecticut Data Privacy Act (CTDPA), both on July 1, and the Utah Consumer Privacy Act (UCPA) on December 31, 2023.
 The U.S. has also begun considering the American Data Privacy and Protection Act, a national data security and digital privacy framework that would create new rules and regulations for any business that collects consumer data.

 What are Important Alternatives to Cookies?